erraticmotion/rustlang/README.md

-# rustlang
+# RUST
-RUST scratch pad
+Learning the RUST langauge